 Debate continues over whether the benefits of prostate specific antigen (PSA) screening outweigh the treatment risks for most men.
 In general, the current consensus is that there is no "one size fits all" guideline for who should receive prostate cancer screening and at what age.
 It is important to discuss with your doctor your questions and concerns regarding prostate cancer screening.

-In 2014, the American Cancer Society released guidelines for the long-term care of prostate cancer survivors.
+The American Cancer Society has guidelines for the long-term care of prostate cancer survivors.
 The guidelines recommend:

 The most recent analysis from the Selenium and Vitamin E Prevention Trial (SELECT) confirms that selenium and vitamin E supplements do not prevent prostate cancer and can actually increase the risk of developing it.